Creates year-round screening for yards, pools, patios, roads, and neighboring views.

 Common Questions

-What are the best evergreen trees for privacy?
+What are the best evergreen trees for privacy in Kentucky?

-Spacing depends on species, starting size, mature width, and desired screening speed.
-A site-specific layout is better than one universal number.
+Spacing depends on species, starting size, mature width, and how fast you want coverage.
+We plan spacing around the property instead of using one universal number.

 NEXT STEP